 I’ve driven through Manistique around 127 times so far in my life.
 And until recently I’m ashamed to say it was very much just a spot for me to stretch my legs and get gas as I trekked between the central Upper Peninsula and somewhere below the bridge (mostly college at CMU).

 Well, no more.
 I’ve recently been given a tour of the area by a local expert and have “seen the light.”
-Manistique has some cool stuff going on, so lets get to it.
+There are some amazing things to do in Manistique, so let’s check them out!

 The Mackinac Trail Winery